A look at the workplace sex harassment claims against Cuomo - WTMJ

 Cuomo has also suggested that he was simply being an old-school politician in greeting people with hugs and kisses but that “sensitivities” have changed.

-A look at some of the workplace allegations, in the order they became public:
+A look at the workplace allegations, in the order they became public:

 LINDSEY BOYLAN, 36, a former state economic development adviser, says the governor kissed her on the lips as she was leaving a one-on-one meeting in his office and suggested playing strip poker on a state plane.
 Cuomo says both stories are false.
 Among her other allegations: Cuomo summoned her alone to his office after a holiday party and made what she took to be a reference to former President Bill Clinton’s affair with White House intern Monica Lewinsky.
 The governor also sent Valentine’s Day roses to Boylan and other female staffers, she said.